DataAnalysisWithMI/DataAnalysisWithMI/README.md

 * **Sales fluctuate across the year with clear peak and low months, showing that revenue is not consistent and is influenced by seasonal demand patterns.**

+#### 📈 [Healthcare Dashboard]

+## 🎯 The Business Challenge
+Healthcare providers are experiencing increasing patient demand and rising revenue, but operational performance is not improving at the same pace.
+This creates pressure on hospitals, resources, and long-term sustainability.

+## 💡 Key Insights Discovered

+**Rising Demand but Stagnant Efficiency:**
+* Patient volume increased by 7% YoY, with total patients reaching 55,500
+* Billing also grew to 1.42bn
+However, the average length of stay (15.51 days) showed no improvement

+  👉 This indicates inefficient patient flow and resource utilization

 ## 🛠️ Technical Skills Demonstrated
 * **Data Visualization:** Advanced Excel
 * **Data Transformation:** Data cleaning and modeling